 Reading diaries are used to record books read and also as a means of communication between parents and teacher to help support the reading process.

 We always have a quality class novel on the go, which we read to daily to our children and we hold a big annual celebration of reading on World Book Day.

-If you would like to know more, take a look at this document: Development-Matters-FINAL-PRINT-AMENDED
+If you would like to know more about the government curriculum for Early Years, follow the links below:

 Years 1 to 6